DEGoodmanWilson/engine/docs/events_client.md

 The core of `slack::http_event_client` is the `handle_event()` method.
 Whenever you receive an event from Slack (see the previous section), you can call this method with the JSON-encoded string containing the event, and a `slack::token` object that contains the necessary access tokens Engine will need to perform actions in response to this event.

-If you are using Luna to handle HTTP requests, then your HTTP endpoint handler might look like this:
+If you are using Luna to handle HTTP requests, then your HTTP endpoint handler might look like this: (TODO, yes this is rather convoluted.
+Future iterations of Engine will make this much cleaner.)

 ```cpp
     luna::server server;